krbaker/hass-sunpower/README.md

 A detailed setup using a Raspberry Pi which fits into the PVS is [available here][pi_setup].

+Instead of setting up an `haproxy` server as detailed in the guide, you may want to install a `varnish` server and cache the PVS output, reducing the risk of firmware issues described in the warning above. `sudo apt-get install varnish`, then use the `default.vcl` [available here](contrib/varnish/default.vcl), which will cache PVS output for 10 minutes.

 ## Devices

 Depending on the version of PVS you may not see all of these devices/attributes.